daphnevee/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 WHERE row_number = 1;
 ```
 #### Explanation:
-To determine the first purchased item by each member of Danny's Diner's loyalty program, 2 CTEs were writte to separate the operations of joining two tables and assigning row numbers for each row to produce the desired results.
+To determine the first purchased item by each member of Danny's Diner's loyalty program, 2 CTEs were written to separate the operations of joining two tables and assigning row numbers for each row to produce the desired results.

 In the first CTE labeled as ```joined_tables```, a ```JOIN``` clause was used to combine the sales table and the menu table, based on their related column ```product_id```, in order to display the ID of the Customer, the date they made an order, the ID of the product they ordered, and the name of the product from each table, respectively.
 In joining the two tables, *aliases* were also given, i.e. ```x``` for the sales table and ```y``` for the menu table, so as to make the query more readable.
 The query then produced the following results:
 customer_id | order_date | product_id | product_name